-Federal employee complaints of whistleblower reprisal may be filed with the Office of Special Counsel (OSC) or, if the claim involves a suspension of 15 days or more, demotion, or removal, directly with the U.S. Merit Systems Protection Board (MSPB).
-If the employee files a complaint with the OSC, it will investigate and may seek corrective action on the employee’s behalf with the MSPB.
-If not, the employee may file an Individual Right of Action (IRA) Appeal with the MSPB.
-In adverse action cases (demotions, suspensions of more than 14 days, or removals) an employee may appeal directly to the MSPB without first filing a complaint with OSC.
+The Whistleblower Protection Act, 5 U.S.C. § 2302(b)(8), protects you from retaliation for disclosing what you reasonably believe to constitute a violation of law, gross mismanagement, gross waste of funds, an abuse of authority, or a substantial and specific safety violation outside of your normal job responsibilities.
+Your complaint of whistleblower reprisal may be filed with the Office of Special Counsel (OSC) or, if the claim involves a suspension of 15 days or more, demotion, or removal, directly with the U.S. Merit Systems Protection Board (MSPB).
+If you file a complaint with the OSC, it will investigate and may seek corrective action on the your behalf with the MSPB.
+If OSC does not seek corrective action on your behalf, you may file an Individual Right of Action (IRA) Appeal with the MSPB.
+In adverse action cases (demotions, suspensions of more than 14 days, or removals) you may appeal directly to the MSPB without first filing a complaint with OSC.